LSU vs. Virginia Tech Women's Basketball Predictions & Picks - November 30

 LSU Schedule Analysis

-- LSU has tied for the 19th-most Quadrant 2 wins in the country (one).

-- LSU has four wins over Quadrant 4 teams, tied for the eighth-most in the country.
+- LSU has one win versus Quadrant 2 opponents, tied for the 17th-most in the nation.

 Get tickets for any college basketball game this season at Ticketmaster!